 Because they don’t have wrestlers at every weight, the Bulldogs typically must forfeit twice during each match.
 “So to win [the match], the kids have to wrestle pretty well,” said Tompkins.
 “We have a nice mix of new wrestlers and starters from last year,” when the squad finished 13-8.

 Beacon is led by senior captains Dirani Hayes (182 pounds) and George Pinkhardt (285 pounds), who have both been on the team since they were in the ninth grade.
 “They give the team stability and drive the hard work in the weight room,” said Tompkins.

 The Bulldogs are scheduled to compete in the Mid-Hudson Tournament at Arlington High School on Dec.
-27 and 28.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+27 and 28.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.